Shinobit/gobattlebot/README.md

 -----------------

+## Configuration and prerequisites
+- You must have a Discord app that you have previously created in the Discord Developer Portal.
+- You also need to have nodejs v20 or higher installed on your server.
+- You must have the application token and configure the `.env` file accordingly.

 ## To start the project, open a terminal at the root of the project and use the following commands:
 (Make sure you have set the environment variables correctly in the `.env` file.)